At the top of my list when we visited Mexico was to dive into a cenote (or three!)

 Follow a guide who’ll lead you through a network of caverns decked out in hand drawings thousands of years old.
 Spot tree roots bursting through the ceiling.
 Gaze at the stalagmites and stalactites that have joined to form columns and have a go at thumping them to make the rocks ‘sing’ the caves’ name, ‘Lol’ and ‘Tun’.

-Ik Kil is en route to the Chichen Itza ruins which makes it one of the busier cenotes in Mexico.
-That doesn’t necessarily mean you should give it a miss though!
+Ik Kil is en route to the Chichen Itza ruins which makes it one of the busier Mexican cenotes but still one of the best cenotes in the Yucatan.

-The 60ft pool comes with a restaurant, gift shop and a well-lit limestone staricase that’ll take swimmers to the hanging vines and blue waters below.
+The 60ft pool comes with a restaurant, gift shop and a well-lit limestone staircase that’ll take swimmers to the hanging vines and blue waters below.

 If you’re feeling even more adventurous then try some extreme diving (but use caution!).
 This diving is so extreme that Red Bull held a dive competition here a few years back!

-Perhaps don’t jump straight in though; you’re right next to a bunch of city sewer line!
+Perhaps don’t jump straight in though; you’re right next to a bunch of city sewer lines!

 The Suytun cenote sits on a private ranch outside Valladolid and boasts some of the clearest water of any watering hole in Mexico and is one of the most famous cenotes (at least on Instagram!).
 It’s definitely one of the must-see cenotes in Mexico.

 You can gaze to the bottom of it from the observation platform!
 Although gaze is all you’re gonna want to do as the water is freezing!
 Make time for the daily performance of Mayan dance too!

 There are three cenotes to choose from in Cuzama, with each of these Mexican water holes offering visitors a different experience.

 And for the truly adventurous, there is an unnamed cave with limited access that leads to, well, another cenote.
 It’s not well-marked and perfect if you’re looking for something remote

-Since the only light that comes into this popular cenote is from the small hole in the roof, the best time to visit is the middle of the day.
-At this time the light beams straight down into the pool and gives an almost heavenly-spotlight to the waters below.
+Since the only light that comes into this popular cenote is from the small hole in the roof, the best time to visit is in the middle of the day.
+At this time the light beams straight down into the pool and gives an almost heavenly spotlight to the waters below.

 Unfortunately, there’ll be a ton of other people there to bask in the light with you as it’s crazy popular – but for good reason!